 Other Basic Information

-•Metabolic Typing or Nutrigenomic (genetic) testing may be suggested under special circumstances to devise an ideal diet for and individual, but this is rarely needed.
+Metabolic typing or nutrigenomic (genetic) testing may be suggested under special circumstances to devise an ideal diet for an individual, but this is rarely needed.